 On completion of the course, students will have a broad overview of the scholarly literature on innovation, including theories of

 - what innovation is

-- why innovation is important in the economy
+- why innovation is becoming increasingly more important in an international economy

 - how firms may work to promote innovation based on concrete cases of innovation management and strategies in corporation